MikaelFiil/vaadin-gridpro-generator/README.md

 ### Original idea of using annotations for generating the Vaadin UI by Andreas Lange
 ### https://github.com/andrlange/vaadin-grid-form-entities
 ###
-### This is a GridPro extension of the idea of using annotations on your POJO to simplify setting up GridPro.
+### This is a GridPro extension of the idea of using annotations on your POJO to simplify setting up your Vaadin UI.
 ### Besides the most common field types, there is a special option for editing variable length array fields, which is actually why I started to make this, since it avoids having a lot of repetitive application code.
 ### Since a user can move freely around in the grid, you can never know when editing is finished, hence there is instant persistence.
 ### Every edit of a single cell will cause a call to save the entity of the row.